 2. Los Angeles Dodgers vs San Francisco Giants

-The Dodgers-Giants rivalry is perhaps the oldest in Major League Baseball.
-Los Angeles and San Francisco have a rivalry that stretches back to 1889 when they faced off against each other in the World Series.
+The Dodgers-Giants rivalry is one of the oldest in Major League Baseball.
+Los Angeles and San Francisco have a rivalry that stretches back to 1889, when they faced off against each other in the World Series.
 Back then, both teams hailed from New York but moved together to California in 1958.
 Nonetheless, their rivalry continued, with both teams facing off for some memorable moments over the years and drafting memorable players.